Realme 8 review: Unbeatable for currently 170 euros

 Realme installed a quad camera on the back, consisting of a 64 megapixel main camera with a bright aperture of f / 1.79, an 8 megapixel ultra wide-angle camera and two additional sensors with 2 megapixels each, which are responsible for macro shots and depth effects.
 The front camera has a resolution of 16 megapixels.

 Starting with the main camera, which delivers very useful results, especially in view of the low price.
-The dynamic range in particular is convincing across the board and the sharpness is also okay, although for my taste it is again sharpened too artificially, which I already did with the Realm 7 5G, the 8th Pro and also that GT was noticed negatively.
+The dynamic range in particular is convincing across the board and the sharpness is also okay, although for my taste it is again sharpened too artificially, which I already did with the Realm 7 5G, the 8 Pro and also the GT was noticed negatively.
 Colors, especially green tones, are rendered a little too vividly every now and then, but that is still completely okay.
 The recordings tend to be unusable in poor lighting conditions, which is normal in this price range.
 The images are mostly lacking in brightness, although the night mode brings a few improvements.
 I see a Poco X3 NFC a little further ahead at Lowlight, but other smartphones in this price range, such as this one Little M3, OnePlus Nord N100, Redmi Notes 10S or Redmi 9 are not really better, sometimes even a little worse.
 So I'm quite happy with the main camera.

 As with all smartphones in this price range, the macro camera is completely unusable.
 Even in good lighting conditions, recordings are far too blurry and quickly start to rustle.
 I recommend using the main camera for macro photos.
 With the front camera, you can take quite decent selfies.